RLOpenCatalyst/catdocs/Catalyst/source/trackSetup.rst

 * Click on Save button.
-Now you can see the added item in the table.
+Now you can see the added item in the table

  .. image:: /images/DashboardItemTable.JPG

-* Now Click on Track link available at the top and you will be able to see the Type **Monitoring** and the Name of the Dashboard **SystemMonitoring** in left side of the tree.
+* Now Click on Track link available at the top and you will be able to see the Type **Monitoring** and the Name of the Dashboard **SystemMonitoring** in left side of the tree

  .. image:: /images/DashboardinTree.jpg